dwalper/astar-fun/readme.md

 Word of warning - there's currently no collision detection, so you can walk through walls or right off the map (which will cause an index error, not to mention shake your infallible conviction that the earth is a sphere*).

-## Getting Started

-I used pyglet as a lightweight library for graphics handling.
-It has great documentation and gives you a taste for OpenGL's APIs.

 ### Prerequisites

 This was tested on Python 3.6.
 The only non-standard dependency is pyglet, a pretty sweet OpenGL wrapper for Python.
 It's much faster than pygame, though much more "bare metal" as it were - you have to use the OpenGL API to draw lines, for example.